-Faces of Long Island celebrates the uniqueness of everyday Long Islanders.
-In their own words, they tell us about their life experiences, challenges and triumphs.
-Newsday launched this social media journey into the human experience to shine a light on the diverse people of this wonderful place we call home.
+Faces of Long Island celebrates the uniqueness of everyday Long Islanders and their life experiences in their own words.
+Join Newsday on this journey as we shine a light on the diverse people who call this island their home.

-‘My disability doesn’t stop me.
-I’ve grown because of it, and I accept me for being me.’
+“My disability doesn’t stop me.
+I’ve grown because of it, and I accept me for being me.”

 Grace Curry, East Norwich